cappe987/capmon/README.md

 capmon -a
 ```

 All the above arguments can be combined freely.
+Multiple filters can be used.
+Filters of the same type are treated as `OR` operations.
+Filters of different types are treated as `AND` operations.
+For example, `(name:tcpdump OR name:trafgen) AND (capability:CAP_NET_RAW)`

 Start or stop monitoring in the background.
 Cannot be combined with any other
 arguments.
 After enabling it you can view and filter the output by running